The History of Beaumanor Hall

 History Tour

-Guided tours are held at Beaumanor which include the main hall, cellars as well as some of the buildings erected around the grounds.
+Guided tours are held at Beaumanor including the main hall, cellars as well as some of the buildings erected around the grounds.
 Our guides are extremely knowledgeable and help bring the amazing Victorian and WW2 history of Beaumanor Hall to life.
 Each tour lasts approximately 3.5 hours and includes a break for refreshments and biscuits.

 Please note that access to the upper floor is only available by staircase.
 We have ample free parking with easy drop off and collection.